Transportation in Taiwan: Urban transit

-There are five urban transit systems in Taiwan: Taipei Metro, New Taipei Metro, Taichung Metro, Taoyuan Metro, and Kaohsiung Metro.
+There are five urban transit systems in Taiwan: Taipei Metro, New Taipei Metro, Taichung MRT, Taoyuan Metro, and Kaohsiung Metro.

 Taipei Metro opened in 1996 and runs on an extensive network of both Multiple Unit for the high-capacity system as well as VAL for the medium-capacity system throughout the metropolitan area of Taipei.
 The metro system operates 6 lines consisting of 131 stations.

 Kaohsiung Metro is a metro system that currently has two lines, the Red line, and the Orange line consisting of 37 Stations.
 Both of these lines opened In 2008.
 Along with these lines, the Yellow line is under construction, and will cover nearly 42% of the city's population, having an expected daily ridership of 180,000 and is to be completed by 2028.
 The metro currently runs in 3 car sets manufactured by Siemens.

 The Taoyuan Metro is a metro system with one operational line, one in construction, and one in planning.
 (Airport MRT, green, brown).
 The Airport MRT serves Taoyuan, Taipei and New Taipei after it opened in March 2017.

-Taichung Metro officially began operation on April 25, 2021, with its Green Line opening.
+Taichung MRT officially began operation on April 25, 2021, with its Green line opening.
 In addition to Taichung, the network will also serve the Changhua and Nantou counties.
-The metro will start off with 3 main lines (green, blue, and orange), with four other lines planned.
+The metro will start off with 3 main lines (Green, Blue, and Orange), with four other lines planned.